Hyperoptic broadband vs Virgin Media broadband

 Minimum speed guarantees

-While only Virgin Media has signed up to Ofcom's code of practice on broadband speeds, both providers offer customers a minimum speed guarantee.
+Only Virgin Media has formally signed up to Ofcom's code of practice on broadband speeds, but Hyperoptic offer the same exit right in practice.
+The more revealing difference is in the numbers themselves:

 Package Minimum guaranteed download speed Average download speed